-Following-up on a very strong first half of the year, the S&P 500 Index's information technology sector was up 1.6% in the third quarter of 2024 (trailing the S&P 500's 5.9% return).
-For the trailing twelve months, the technology sector was up +52.7% vs. +36.4% for the S&P 500 Index.
-This reflects continued better than expected fundamentals across a broad range of business models (mainly the AI leaders), along with an improving macro (primarily inflation coming down sharply and the consumer holding up well).
-Additionally, we are seeing ongoing improvement in the forward discounting mechanism (i.e., less uncertainty) for long duration equities.
+Continuing the trend we saw throughout the year, the S&P 500 Index's information technology sector was up 4.8% in the fourth quarter of 2024 (outperforming the S&P 500's 2.4% return).
+For the trailing twelve months, the technology sector was up +36.6% vs. +25.0% for the S&P 500.
+This reflects continued better than expected fundamentals across a broad range of business models (mainly the AI leaders), along with an improving macro (primarily solid tech-driven CAPEX spend and the consumer holding up well).
+We are also seeing ongoing improvement in inflation expectations as we transition into 2025.
+Finally, the recent US election and its future implications around lower taxes and less regulation (an administration that is perceived as pro-business and pro-growth) has been an additional catalyst behind earnings growth expectations across a broad range of industries.

-Fundamentals are being driven by the disruptive opportunity for AI and the digital transformation of the consumer and businesses, especially the mega cap companies in the space that can invest heavily to stay ahead with respect to innovation and disruption.
-The longer-term underlying strength in these business models and their secular revenue/profit trends remain solid and were highlighted across the overall sector's reported earnings these past few quarters.
+Fundamentals are being driven by the disruptive opportunity for Al and the digital transformation of the consumer and businesses, especially the mega cap companies in the space who can invest heavily to stay ahead with respect to innovation and disruption.
+The longer-term underlying strength in these business models and their secular revenue/profit trends remain solid and were highlighted across the overall sector's reported earnings these past few years.